About Project Edison

 - Building proficiency in technology skills to communicate their ideas and viewpoints with others

 In the 2021-22 school year, we researched science topics related to grade-level SOLs.
 Learners contributed to non-fiction anthologies by writing non-fiction text and creating illustrations connected to the text.
-Classroom teachers received a copy of their student’s work, as well as our library which invites learners to check out these incredible resources!
+Classroom teachers received a copy of their students’ work, as did our school library, who invites learners to check out these incredible resources!

 Project Edison 2023-2024 Schedule:

 - Kindergarten, 2nd & 4th Grade – 3rd & 4th Quarters

 The Project Edison schedule is closely related to and integrated with the STEM schedule with Ms. Fields and switches halfway through the year with STEM.
 As teacher partners, Mrs. Burgin & Ms. Fields want their programs to help make school an exciting place to learn and apply knowledge and skills!

 Meet Mrs. Burgin!!!!!!!!

 Jennifer Burgin (she/her) has loved teaching Kindergarten, 2nd, & 3rd grade and embarked on a new adventure in 2020 – serving as the Exemplary Project Educator with Project Edison!

 Burgin was named a 2017 Grosvenor Teacher Fellow, made possible by National Geographic and Lindblad Expeditions.
 Her expedition was to the Galápagos in June 2017.
 This experience changed her personally and professionally and was the genesis for her new identity – #EducatorExplorer.
 Burgin now works to ensure that using established explorers as role models and guiding learners to seek exploration opportunities is a part of her instructional style.